Royal-lobster/Google-Calendar-Dark/README.md

 4. **Pin the app to dock :**
     Pin the Google calendar.app to your dock so that you can access your calendar easily !

-> :information_source: If the app doesnot open or the dark theme does not work please submit an issue so that i can fix it.
-Google keeps updating google calendar constantly so the dark mode can break. if you submit and issue i can fix the dark mode as soon as possible.
+> :information_source: If the app doesnot open or the dark theme does not work please submit an issue.
+Google keeps updating Google calendar constantly so the dark mode can break. if you submit and issue i can fix the dark mode as soon as possible.

 ### License :
 ```